theatrixx/player-connection/README.md

 # xPressCue Connect

-A simple library for interacting with the Theatrixx xPressCue, in the browser or in the server.
+A simple library for interacting with the Theatrixx xPressCue in Node.JS.
 Written in TypeScript.

 ## Installation